 Testosterone level checks can be done as part of a routine blood test.
 This test will check cholesterol, blood sugar levels, and other health markers.
 You can ask your doctor to also check for testosterone level to determine the root cause of your sudden mood swings.

 How high or low the testosterone is in your blood is the greatest indicator of your hormonal situation, providing possible clues to the sudden changes in your moods.
-A physician is able to tell you more after a few physical tests and assessing of your symptoms.
+A physician is able to tell you more after a few physical tests and assessment your symptoms.

 Some underlying health conditions can also be the cause of IMS.
 For example, having diabetes can be a cause of erectile dysfunction.
 Obstructive sleep apnea, a nighttime breathing disorder, is known to cause decreased energy levels, affecting one’s ability to focus.